 Different states can have different loan options and rates.
 To be sure you’re obtaining the best rate possible on your property purchase in Texas or for an existing property you are looking to refinance, we suggest you do the following:

-- Do your due diligence in comparing mortgage rates between 3 – 5 mortgage lenders
+- Do your due diligence in comparing mortgage interest rates between 3 – 5 mortgage lenders

-- Check Texas mortgage rates every day before applying for a loan
+- Check Texas mortgage interest rates every day before applying for a loan

 - Get pre-qualified with a Texas-licensed lender before you begin your house search to help you determine how much you can afford and position yourself for success